Examples of Work Related Injuries

 3. The last date medical treatment was received

-The date of a continuous trauma injury is considered to have occured when the employee first suffered from their disability and either: (California Labor Code §5412)
+The date of a repetitive motion injury is considered to have occurred when the employee first suffered from their disability and either:

 1. Knew the injury was caused by their employment; OR